mathworks/docmaker/demo/TabPanel.md

 Contents are laid out dynamically, top-to-bottom then left-to-right.
 To interleave empty space, use [`uix.Empty`](Empty.md).

 Row heights and column widths can be fixed or variable, with minima.
-Variable-sized rows and columns fill available container space, subject to minima, according to specified weights.
+Variable-sized rows and columns fill available container space, subject to minima, accoring to specified weights.

 `uix.GridFlex` extends `uix.Grid`, adding draggable dividers between the rows and columns.

 ## Syntax

-`g = uix.Grid()` creates a new, default, *unparented* grid.
+`g = uix.TabPanel()` creates a new, default, *unparented* tab panel.

-`g = uix.Grid(p1,v1,...)` also sets one or more property values.
+`g = uix.TabPanel(p1,v1,...)` also sets one or more property values.

-`g = uix.GridFlex(...)` creates a new flexible grid.

 ## Properties